 The good news is that the actual risk to your pet toys from chewing on a filthy dog toy is not very high.
 Dogs are capable of handling a lot more bacteria than we are, so the risks to them are minimal and often cosmetic.

 Have you ever heard of puppy acne?
 Contrary to how it may seem, puppy acne is rarely a result of hormonal changes or imbalances during their growth stages.
 In fact, it’s most commonly seen in dogs that chew on dirty toys, drink from unwashed dog bowls, and generally stick their muzzles in places with a lot of bacteria.

 Dirt, oils, and bacteria can settle into the pores and hair follicles on their face, most often their chin area, which can cause irritation.
 This irritation looks like small red bumps, sometimes even pustules.
 Yuck!

-Sanitizing your toys and bowls, and cleaning the affected areas can lead to a quick reduction of ‘puppy acne.’
-So long as toys and bowls are maintained, this condition is unlikely to return.
+Sanitizing dog toys and bowls and cleaning dog toys from the affected areas can lead to a quick reduction of ‘puppy acne.’
+So long as dog toys and bowls are maintained, this condition is unlikely to return.

 Learn more about preventing and treating your dog's pizza face in Dog Acne: 5 Tips for Healthy Dog Skin.

 The real risk of dirty dog toys is to us.
 A little bit of dirt isn’t going to be a high-risk factor, but bacteria that has built up and festered on your dog's toys can be a little scarier.